ksehrawat/Machine-Learning-Practical-Application-1/README.md

 # Project Overview
-The goal of this project is to distinguish between customers who accepted a driving coupon versus those that did not by using visualizations and probability distributions using Python Pandas
+The goal of this project is to distinguish between customers who accepted a driving coupon versus those that did not by using visualizations and probability distributions using Python Pandas.
+As part of this project only the detail analysis of the Bar and Carry out & Take away coupons will be done.
+All other coupons are not included for analysis in this project

 # Data Information